Swedish Civil Defence and Resilience Agency

 The agency covers the whole spectrum of contingencies; from everyday road traffic accidents and fires, up to chemical emergencies, power cuts and other technical failures.
 Additionally, more serious emergencies, such as bomb threats and other antagonistic attacks, epidemics, natural disasters and war.
-In most cases, the responsibility for on-scene action does not lie with the Civil Contingencies Agency but with municipal rescue services, law enforcement agencies or other agencies.
+In most cases, the responsibility for on-scene action does not lie with the Civil Defence and Resilience Agency but with municipal rescue services, law enforcement agencies or other agencies.

 History

-The Swedish Civil Contingencies Agency was established 1 January 2009, when Swedish Rescue Services Agency (Räddningsverket), the Swedish Emergency Management Agency (Krisberedskapsmyndigheten) and the Swedish National Board of Psychological Defence (Styrelsen för psykologiskt försvar) were merged into one body.
+The Swedish Civil Contingencies Agency (Myndigheten för samhällsskydd och beredskap) was established 1 January 2009, when Swedish Rescue Services Agency (Räddningsverket), the Swedish Emergency Management Agency (Krisberedskapsmyndigheten) and the Swedish National Board of Psychological Defence (Styrelsen för psykologiskt försvar) were merged into one body.
 In 2022 the Agency for Psychological Defence was established as a separate agency.

 During the 2018 Sweden wildfires, Sweden requested help from European Union through the Emergency Response Coordination Centre at the European Commission's Directorate-General for European Civil Protection and Humanitarian Aid Operations department.
 Sweden received help from Estonia, France, Finland, Germany, Italy, Lithuania, Poland and Portugal.
 The help included firefighters, equipment and water bombing aircraft.

-From 1 January 2026 the agency will be renamed as the Agency for Civil Defence.
+From 1 January 2026 the agency was renamed as the Swedish Civil Defence and Resilience Agency.

 Organisation

-The MSB is based in Stockholm, Karlstad, Kristinehamn and Ljung.
-The MSB also has some colleges in Sandö, Revinge and Rosersberg.
+MCF is based in Stockholm, Karlstad, Kristinehamn and Ljung.
+MCF also has some colleges in Sandö, Revinge and Rosersberg.
 The agency has about 850 employees, led by Director-General Charlotte Petri Gornitzka.
 It's organised into five departments: Risk & Vulnerability Reduction Department, Emergency Management Development Department, Coordination and Operations Department, Evaluation and Monitoring Department and the Administration Department.